This my husband Aaron’s 1st post! :D

 2. PREP (a lot!)

-Use your plastic sheeting to completely seal-up your work space, and have plastic tubs ready for constant plaster removal.
-You don’t need to be Norm Abrams (I don’t like Bob Vila) in order to expose a brick wall, you just need to have the confidence to see it through.
-During my brick exposure escapade, my confidence left me several times, namely when I saw the outside through a gap in the brick, and the other time when I realized I have no clue what I was doing.
+Use your plastic sheeting to completely seal up your workspace, and have plastic tubs ready for constant plaster removal.
+You don’t need to be Norm Abrams in order to expose a brick wall; you need to have the confidence to see it through.
+During my brick exposure escapade, my confidence left me several times, namely when I saw the outside through a gap in the brick and the other time when I realized I had no clue what I was doing.
 The second thing to remember (perhaps it’s more important than the first), is to prep, prep, prep.
 Prep.
 Your.
 Ass.
 Off.
 The more time spent prepping, the more you will love your life after it’s over.
-Whatever area you are exposing, quarantine it off like Ebola just hit your house.
+Quarantine the area you are exposing, like Ebola just hit your house.
 Walls, ceiling, floor, everything.
-And then, when you are think you are done, add more plastic everywhere.
+And then, when you think you are done, add more plastic everywhere.
 This can’t be stressed enough.
 I read up about exposing brick, and heard that it’s extremely messy but I took it too lightly.
-Hear me now- it’s more dirty then you can imagine (or have ever dared to imagine).
-During the brick exposing process, I had a full-scale breach of my quarantined area, and the clean-up cost me valuable time when I was forced to re-quarantine the next day.
+Hear me now- it’s dirtier than you can imagine (or have ever dared to imagine).
+During the brick-exposing process, I had a full-scale breach of my quarantined area, and the clean-up cost me valuable time when I was forced to re-quarantine the next day.
 When you’re prepping, put cardboard directly under the wall because plaster chunks will come raining down, and 3 mils of plastic sheeting will not go the distance.
-You’ll want the plastic tubs nearby so you can clean as you go.
+You’ll want the plastic tubs nearby so you can clean them as you go.
 Plaster gets very heavy, very quickly, so clearing it out often will save you back-breaking work later on.

 3. Cut out all the trim